Agfa Karat 2.8 v.1

 types, which differed in shutter plate styling.
 The first type had a shutter plate with all markings painted on it, similar to earlier Karat 3.5 models.
 The third type had two small plates screwed onto the shutter plate, one with aperture marking and one with the name 'Agfa Karat' as well as the shutter speed indicator.
 The second type was a hybrid, it had the same painted shutter plate as the first model but it had a separate plate with aperture markings screwed onto it.
 There are a few more small differences, for instance the third version had a small plastic shield between the top housing and the wind knob, to avoid damage to the top housing when the wind knob sprung back after winding.
 This shield was missing on the first version.

 An early, wartime Agfa Karat 2.8 with painted shutter plate, sporting a Schneider-Kreuznach Karat-Xenar 50mm f/2.8 #794864.
-This example has a Compur like most commonly found on this model, although some were equipped with Compur-Rapid shutters.
+This example has a Compur like most commonly found on this model, although some were equipped with Compur-Rapid shutters, like the one below.

 Karat 2.8 of the first type (painted shutter plate) had lens serial nr. around 800,000.
 The two other types had five-digit lens serial nr. of 12,000-19,000, with the change from second to third type shutter plate occurring around lens nr.
 14,200.